top of page

 Abandoned Video King video store.

 I got this Mortal Kombat: The Animated Video poster from Video King.
 With its 1995 CGI, the movie has not aged well.
 Video King also gave me their displays for Titanic and Spice World.
 I saw Titanic in the theater.
-I've never watched Spice World: I didn't care about the movie, The Spice Girls were just hot!
+I've never watched Spice World, but the Spice Girls sure were hot!

 Mortal Kombat the Animated Video poster